 On the road we found the Max Ci likely best suited to drivers who prefer set-and-forget operation and rely on voice alerts for important news

 For minimal false alarms, particularly on K band, we found the Auto LoK sensitivity setting to be optimal.
-With radar range to burn, we rarely found the need for maximum-sensitivity Highway mode and the attendant increase in false alarms.
+With radar range to burn, we rarely found the need for maximum-sensitivity Highway mode with its attendant increase in false alarms.

 The Max Ci clearly benefits from its new front radar antenna and revised signal processing.
-On the all-important Ka band, the Escort Passport Max Ci delivered better range than the 9500ci.
+On the all-important Ka band the Max Ci delivered significantly more range than the Passport 9500ci.